 - Use a card like AT&T, Sprint, or MCI calling card, on the condition that you have arranged with the company beforehand for you to get an international rate.
 (Allow time for them to mail to you the necessary card and PIN.
 And without the international rate, you're in for a surprise when you look at the bill you receive after your return to the States.)

 - By far the cheapest option is the purchase at street-side kiosks all over Greece of an international calling card.
 In 2012, a €5 card provided about two hours of calling time to the U.S.

 - Some students have brought with them their own cell phones from the U.S. They have found them convenient and reliable, but expensive for making calls on, as opposed to receiving calls on.
 If you are interested in this, then check the details with your service provider.
 Using them through a wifi spot, students can Skype and the like.
-(And don't forget the need for accommodating the 220V current for recharging your phone.)
+(And don't forget the need for an adapter for recharging your phone.)